 As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
-To determine whether each individual is eligible for Medicaid, we use each state's reported eligibility levels as of January 1, 2015, updated to reflect state implementation of the Medicaid expansion as of September 2015 and 2015 Federal Poverty Levels.
-16 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.
-17
+To determine whether each individual is eligible for Medicaid, we use each state's reported eligibility levels as of January 1, 2015, updated to reflect state Medicaid expansion decisions as of January 2016 and 2015 Federal Poverty Levels.
+Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.